marcospgp/marcospgp.github.io/_posts/2022-01-10-i-just-published-polygon-reducer-on-the-unity-asset-store.md

 ---
 layout: post
-title: polygon reducer is now available on the unity asset store
+title: Polygon Reducer is now available on the Unity asset store
 ---

 I just published my first package on the Unity asset store.
 It's called Polygon Reducer, and it reduces the vertex count of meshes in real time, as you drag a slider.